 Etruscans in Tuscany

-The origin for Etruscans in Tuscany has been a matter of debate for many centuries, with Roman scholars such as Livy claiming they were either from central Europe or original and indigenous people of central Italy.
-But DNA testing done in 2007 verified information coming from the Greek historian Herodotus, written around 450 BCE.
+The origin of Etruscans in Tuscany has been a matter of debate for many centuries, with Roman scholars such as Livy claiming they were either from central Europe or original and indigenous people of central Italy.
+DNA testing done in 2007 verified information coming from the Greek historian Herodotus, written around 450 BCE.
 According to Herodotus, the Etruscans were originally Lydians, who lived in the western half of Turkey during the Iron Age.
 They evolved in this region after the decline of the famous Hittite Empire.
 At a time of crop failures and hunger, the Lydians had sent a part of their population west on boats that ended up in central Italy.
 This study showed that nearest genetic relatives for many of today’s Tuscans and Umbrians we would find, not in Italy, but around Izmir in Anatolia, Turkey.

 The latest testing in 2013 of mitochondrial DNA has swung the results back in favor of Livy, showing that Etruscans appear to fall very close to a Neolithic population from Central Europe (after last Ice Age), and are ancestral to the modern inhabitants of Casentino and Volterra.
 This latest study is strongly suggesting that the Etruscan civilization developed locally from the Villanovan culture.
-These genetic links date back to at least 5,000 years ago during the Neolithic period, therefore predating the more recent Lydian and Anatolian connection.
+These genetic links date back to at least 5,000 years to the Neolithic period, therefore predating the more recent Lydian and Anatolian connection.
 Stay tuned for further studies.

+Etruscans in Tuscany